-If you want to find the highest natural mountain in Berlin, this is the place for you.
-With its 114.7 meters, it is indeed the third highest elevation after the landfill Arkenberge (120.7 m) and the rubble mountain Teufelsberg (120.1 m) in Grunewald.
-In contrast to the other two, however, the Great Müggelberg was created in a natural way.
-Until about 1950, he was the highest elevation in Berlin.
+If you want to find the highest natural mountain in Berlin, you've come to the right place.
+At 114.7 meters, it is the third highest elevation after the former Arkenberge landfill (121.9 m) and the Teufelsberg rubble mountain (120.1 m) in the Grunewald.
+In contrast to the other two, the Große Müggelberg was created naturally.
+Until around 1960 it was the highest point in Berlin.

-Until the nineties the way to the mountain was not signposted and therefore only for insiders.
-Meanwhile, there are signposts that guide the hiker without Komoot, and for several years a summit cross.
-In the meantime, this was cut off by vandals using chainsaws and stolen.
-Two years later, a new cross was erected, secured by steel rails.
-Otherwise, the summit gives nothing, from the bank you have no view of the area, tall trees prevent that.
+Until the nineties, the way up the mountain was not signposted and therefore only accessible to insiders.
+There are now signposts that guide hikers without a komoot, and a summit cross for several years.
+This has meanwhile been cut off by vandals with a chainsaw and stolen.
+Two years later a new cross was erected, which is secured by steel rails.
+Otherwise the summit is nothing, from the bench there is no view of the area, tall trees prevent that.

-However, if one considers that the entire north side of the Müggelberge was cut down by exploitation, then we can be glad that there are again so tall trees.
-By 1900 it must have been very empty.
-The Spindler brothers, owners of the Dry Cleaning and Laundry Spindlersfeld factory, made sure that Berlin's highest mountains did not become completely bare by stopping the depletion and encouraging reforestation.
-Among other things, we owe it to the brothers that a beautiful recreation center has sprung up here.
+However, if you consider that the entire north side of the Müggelberge has been cleared by overexploitation, then we can be glad that there are trees that are so tall again.
+Around 1880 it must have been very empty.
+The Spindler brothers, owners of the dry cleaning and laundry facility in Spindlersfeld, ensured that Berlin's highest mountains did not become completely bare by stopping overexploitation and reforestation.
+We owe it to the brothers, among other things, that a beautiful recreation center has emerged here.

 April 18, 2018

 The Große Müggelberg is with 115m the highest natural elevation in Berlin's urban area.
 Marked by a summit cross.
 However, there is no viewpoint here.
 This is a little further southwest (or you can climb the lookout tower on the somewhat lower neighbor of the Müggelberg ...)

 In the know?
 Log-in to add a tip for other adventurers!